- Rebooting Basics

 Most of the subtler changes can't be assessed in human models due to the invasiveness of the technologies required.
 However, they have been identified in animal models.
 For supporting science, see this review Natural Rewards, Neuroplasticity, and Non-Drug Addictions (2011)

-The master switch that triggers many of these addiction-related changes is the protein DeltaFosB.
+The molecular switch that initites many of these addiction-related behaviors is the protein DeltaFosB.
 Continued over-consumption of natural rewards (sex, sugar, high-fat, aerobic exercise) or chronic administration of virtually any drug of abuse causes DeltaFosB to slowly accumulate in the reward circuitry.
 It's important to understand that addictive drugs only cause addiction because they magnify or inhibit mechanisms already in place for natural rewards.

 The accumulation of DeltaFosB and the molecular changes it generates are nearly identical for both sexual conditioning and drugs of abuse.
 In other words, DeltaFosB evolved to rewire the brain to sexual stimuli, yet drugs hijack this very same mechanism.
 In fact, methamphetamine activates the exact same nerve cells in the reward center as do sexual rewards.
 In contrast, there's only a small percentage of nerve-cell activation overlap between meth and food or water (other natural rewards).